QuickBooks Blog

 • Tracking inventory and spending

-Cost accounting helps businesses make decisions to reduce costs, increase profits, and boost efficiency.
+Cost accounting enables businesses to make informed decisions that reduce costs, increase profits, and enhance efficiency.

 5. Forensic accounting

-Forensic accounting is a type of accounting that focuses on auditing and investigating businesses and individuals to search for cases involving fraud and embezzlement.
+Forensic accounting is a specialized form of accounting that focuses on auditing and investigating businesses and individuals to identify cases involving fraud and embezzlement.
 Forensic accountants often work for law enforcement agencies and insurance companies, analyzing financial records and accounts.

 • Analyzing and interpreting complex financial data